Debian

 Important

-As of version 5.17, the Linux kernel in combination with TLP 1.5 offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
-Therefore no external kernel modules are required with kernel 5.17 or newer and you do not need to proceed any further here.
+As of version 5.17, the Linux kernel in combination with TLP 1.5 or later offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from the Sandy Bridge generation (2011) onwards.
+Debian Bookworm meets this requirement with its kernel 6.1, the even newer Debian Trixie kernel 6.12 anyway.

-tp-smapi-dkms (main) – optional – External kernel module providing battery battery charge thresholds and recalibration for ThinkPads before model year 2011 as well as specific tlp-stat -b output until model year 2011
+tp-smapi-dkms (main) – optional – External kernel module providing battery charge thresholds and recalibration for ThinkPads prior to the Sandy Bridge generation (2011) and specific tlp-stat -b output up to that generation

 Note